National Guard Armory-Pine Bluff

-The National Guard Armory-Pine Bluff is a former National Guard armory at 623 West 2nd Avenue in Pine Bluff, Arkansas.
+The National Guard Armory at Pine Bluff is a former National Guard armory at 623 West 2nd Avenue in Pine Bluff, Arkansas.
 It is a two-story masonry structure, built out of concrete and buff brick with Art Deco styling, included a castellated parapet.
 It was built in 1931, and was the first state-owned militia building in Jefferson County.
-It served as a state armory until 1974, housing the 39th Tank Company, and now houses vocational classrooms.
+It served as a state armory until 1974, housing the 39th Tank Company.

 The building was listed on the National Register of Historic Places in 2001.